getjoystick/.github/profile/readme.md

 ![joystick-cover-image-enlarged](https://github.com/getjoystick/.github/assets/127026916/a2bced52-7e61-4ffd-b2b5-2ba1fec8c73b)

-# Joystick - Modern Remote Configuration Platform
+# Joystick - A Modern App Operations and Remote Configuration Platform

-Joystick is a modern remote configuration platform tailored for apps and games.
+Joystick is a modern live-ops and remote configuration platform tailored for apps and games.
 Empower your team with real-time adaptability, boost engagement and retention.
-Decentralize decision-making, iterate faster, and keep your audience captivated.
-Choose Joystick to fundamentally transform the way your team builds and operates.
+Take your iteration cycle time time from weeks down to hours, and keep your audience captivated.
+Choose Joystick today to fundamentally transform the way your team builds and operates.

 We put dynamic content and remote configs at your finger-tips with modern tools to manage versioning, multiple environments, schema protection, webhooks, change review, permissions, and much more.